Paul has been an enthusiastic amateur tennis player for over 35 years. In 2013, he competed in the USTA tennis nationals

 Many tennis players do well in practice when they are relaxed, but suffer from nerves when they play a match, and consequently, their game suffers.

-Mastering the mental part of the game can be more difficult than the physical aspect for many players.
+Mastering the mental part of the game can be as difficult as learning the physical and technical aspects for many players.

 This article lists ten tips on how to calm nerves, relax, and reach your full potential when playing a tennis match.

 1. The Ideal State of Mind

 Everybody's different, of course, but generally speaking your goal on the court is to be both physically relaxed and mentally focused at the same time.

 - Physically relaxed enough so that you can swing through your shots in a natural way.
 (If you are too tight, you will mess up your shots.)